djuric/gutenberg/docs/designers-developers/designers/block-design.md

 ### The primary interface for a block is the content area of the block

-Since the block itself represents what will actually appear on the site, interaction here hews closest to the principle of direct manipulation and will be most intuitive to the user.
+Since the block itself represents what will actually appear on the site, interaction here is closest to the principle of direct manipulation and will be most intuitive to the user.
 This should be thought of as the primary interface for adding and manipulating content and adjusting how it is displayed.
 There are two ways of interacting here:

 1. The placeholder content in the content area of the block can be thought of as a guide or interface for users to follow a set of instructions or “fill in the blanks”.
 For example, a block that embeds content from a 3rd-party service might contain controls for signing in to that service in the placeholder.
 2. After the user has added content, selecting the block can reveal additional controls to adjust or edit that content.
 For example, a signup block might reveal a control for hiding/showing subscriber count.
 However, this should be done in minimal ways, so as to avoid dramatically changing the size and display of a block when a user selects it (this could be disorienting or annoying).